Mousetrap Car Event

 f.
 Should mention other approaches that could have been used, and/or other areas that could have been investigated.

-4. Each car may be allowed to run twice to determine its best performance.
+4. Each car may be allowed to run three times to determine its best performance.

 Scoring of the Competition:

 The maximum score for this portion of the event is 70 points.
 The points your car earns is determined by how far it travcels in comparison with other cars.
 Provide a video showing the car in motion for at least part of its run, and a photo showing the car with the final distance reached.

 Car Score = [(Distance traveled) / (Winning distance traveled)] X 70